JoaoFelipe/snowballing/README.md

 To install it:
   - Use the following command to generate a folder with the Chrome plugin:
     - `$ snowballing plugin`
-  - Activate the developer mode in Chrome and click in "Load unpacked" to load the plugin from the generated folder.
+  - Activate the developer mode in Chrome and click in "Load unpacked" to load the plugin from the generated folder

 To run it:
   - Go to the snowballing project folder